Paul Ehrenfest: Einstein and Bohr in Leiden

 Ehrenfest was particularly close to both Einstein and Bohr.
-After Niels Bohr's first visit to Leiden in 1919, for Kramers' thesis defense, he wrote to Ehrenfest:
+After Niels Bohr's first visit to Leiden in 1919, for Hans Kramers' thesis defense, he wrote to Ehrenfest:

 I am sitting and thinking of all what you have told me about so very many different things, and whatever I think of I feel that I have learned so much from you which will be of great importance for me; but, at the same time, I wish so much to express my feeling of happiness over your friendship and of thankfulness for the confidence and sympathy you have shown me, I find myself so utterly incapable of finding words for it.

 On his invitation Einstein accepted in 1920 an appointment as extraordinary professor at the University of Leiden.
 This arrangement allowed Einstein to visit Leiden for a few weeks every year.
 At these occasions Einstein would stay at Ehrenfest's home.
 In 1923 Einstein stayed there for six weeks, after German ultra-nationalists in Berlin had made threats against his life.

 On the occasion of the 50th anniversary of Lorentz' doctorate (December 1925) Ehrenfest invited both Bohr and Einstein over to Leiden, in an attempt to reconcile their scientific differences about the emerging quantum theory.
-These discussions were continued at the 1927 Solvay Conference, where Ehrenfest much to his dismay had to side with Bohr's position in this great debate.
+These discussions were continued at the 1927 Solvay Conference, where Ehrenfest much to his dismay preferred Bohr's argument in this great debate.